This Frequently Asked Questions lists includes common questions about the Cloud Sync option with the eWallet® SyncPro® engine.

 Q: Will you add cloud support to other eWallet platforms?

-A: Yes, we plan to add Dropbox cloud support to the Mac, Android, and full screen Windows versions of eWallet.
-We do not have a timeline for when cloud support on these other platforms will be available.
+A: Yes, we plan to add Dropbox cloud support to the Windows Store version of eWallet.
+We do not have a timeline for when cloud support on this platform will be available.